 NEHC 20601/30601.
-Islamic Thought and Literature I. (=SOSC 22000) This course covers the period from ca. 600 to 1100, concentrating on the career of the Prophet Muhammad; Qur'an and Hadith; the Caliphate; the development of Islamic legal, theological, philosophical, and mystical discourses; sectarian movements; and Arabic literature.
-W. Kadi.
+Islamic Thought and Literature I. (=SOSC 22000) This course covers the period from ca. 600 to 950, concentrating on the career of the Prophet Muhammad; Qur'an and Hadith; the Caliphate; the development of Islamic legal, theological, philosophical, and mystical discourses; sectarian movements; and Arabic literature.
+T. Qutbuddin.
 Autumn.

 NEHC 20602/30602.
-Islamic Thought and Literature II. (=SOSC 22100) This course covers the period from ca. 1100 to 1800.
-We survey Islamic political, social, and cultural development in the eras of the Crusades, the Mongol invasions, and the "gunpowder empires" (e.g., Ottomans, Safavids, Mughals) through the works of Arabic, Persian, and Turkish literature and the art and architecture of selected regions.
+Islamic Thought and Literature II. (=SOSC 22100) This course covers the period from ca. 950 to 1700.
+We survey such works as literature, theology, philosophy, sufism, politics, and history that were written in Arabic, Persian, and Turkish.
+We also consider the art, architecture, and music of the Islamicate traditions.
+Through primary texts, secondary sources, and lectures, we trace the cultural, social, religious, political, and institutional evolution through the period of the Fatimids, the Crusades, the Mongol invasions, and the "gunpowder empires" (Ottomans, Safavids, Mughals).
 F. Lewis.
 Winter.

 NEHC 20603/30603.
-Islamic Thought and Literature III. (=SOSC 22200) This course covers the period from ca. 1800 to the present, exploring works of Arab intellectuals who interpreted various aspects of Islamic philosophy, political theory, and law in the modern age.
+Islamic Thought and Literature III. (=SOSC 22200) This course covers the period from ca. 1700 to the present, exploring works of Arab intellectuals who interpreted various aspects of Islamic philosophy, political theory, and law in the modern age.
 We look at diverse interpretations concerning the role of religion in a modern society, at secularized and historicized approaches to religion, and at the critique of both religious establishments and nation-states as articulated by Arab intellectuals.
 Generally, we discuss secondary literature first and the primary sources later.
 O. Bashkin.
 Spring.

 SALC 20100-20200.
 Introduction to the Civilizations of South Asia I, II. (=ANTH 24101-24102, HIST 10800-10900, SASC 20000-20100, SOSC 23000-23100) PQ: These courses must be taken in sequence.
 This sequence meets the general education requirement in civilization studies.
-This sequence introduces core themes in the formation of culture and society in South Asia before colonialism.
+This sequence introduces core themes in the formation of culture and society in South Asia from the early modern period until the present.
 The Winter Quarter focuses on Islam in South Asia, Hindu-Muslim interaction, Mughal political and literary traditions, and South Asia's early encounters with Europe.
 The Spring Quarter analyzes the colonial period (i.e., reform movements, the rise of nationalism, communalism, caste, and other identity movements) up to the independence and partition of India.
-M. Alam, Winter; S. Wilkinson, Spring.
+M. Alam, Winter; R. Majumdar, Spring.